-The pharmacy is inside a GP practice in a residential area on the outskirts of a large city.
-It is open from 9am to 6pm from Monday to Friday.
-The pharmacy dispenses NHS and private prescriptions.
-The pharmacy delivers medicines to people.
-It also supplies multi compartment medicines devices for people to use in their own homes.
-The pharmacy offers advice on the management of minor illnesses and long-term conditions.
-It also offers flu vaccinations, a minor ailments scheme and drug user services.
+The pharmacy is located near the high street of a busy city centre.
+It has a large retail area selling health and beauty products.
+A designated healthcare area is at the rear of the store.
+The pharmacy dispenses approximately 3500 NHS and private prescriptions each month.
+It also supplies multi-compartment medicines devices for people to use in their own homes.
+It also offers advice on the management of minor illnesses and long-term conditions.
+The pharmacy also offers flu vaccinations, emergency hormonal contraception and drug user services.